 Membrane switches are functional interactive controls that have more than just the graphic overlay.
 The top layer of a typical membrane switch construction is the graphic overlay.
 In the case of membrane switches, other layers may be added such as spacer layers with adhesive, electronics, circuitry, and controllers.
-One question that arises when constructing a switch is: How do you keep the adhesive only where you want it?
-The answer is “with selective adhesive mask.”
+One question that arises when constructing a switch is: how do you keep the adhesive only where you want it?
+The answer is with selective adhesive mask — CLICK HERE to see a demo video.
 Just realizing that you can design areas you want to mask off from adhesive will give you more options when designing.

-Armalex is currently offered in a 10 mil thickness, which is about 1/3 the thickness of a typical credit card.
-It can be made in other thicknesses, however minimums will sometimes apply.
-The top surface (right reading) side is offered in a variety of finishes including Gloss, Hard Shell gloss, Velvet, and Matte.
-Since it is printed subsurface, the top side is the surface that is exposed to abrasion, the human touch, temperature changes, cleaning agents, and other things that are found in the work place.
+Armalex is 10 mils thick, which is about 1/3 the thickness of a typical credit card.
+It can be made in other thicknesses; however minimums will sometimes apply.
+The top surface (right reading) side is offered in four finishes: Gloss, Hard Shell Gloss, Velvet, and Matte.
+Since it is printed subsurface, the top side is the surface that is exposed to abrasion, the human touch, temperature changes, cleaning agents, and other things that are found in the workplace.
 The other side is coated for printing.

 We have developed products that integrate with Armalex.
-This includes selective adhesive mask, spacer materials, and Polytronic™ static dissipating polyester.
+This includes selective adhesive mask and spacer materials.
 We also offer a variety of adhesives, and even bundle them with Armalex.

 For those who want to print circuitry, our new InkTronic™ conductive foil and dielectric foil will give you that capability.

 The next few paragraphs will go over some of the applications that utilize Armalex.